scutcsq/Neural-Transducers-for-Two-Stage-Text-to-Speech-via-Semantic-Token-Prediction/README.md

 - [ ] Resolve the convergence issue in the first stage of model training
 - [x] Finish the second stage of model training
 - [x] Finish the token extraction by K-means model
+- [ ] Reproduce the model on LibriTTS

 ## Device